AnkurSheel/StatiqHelpers/README.md

 9. GenerateSocialImages
     - Creates images to share on facebook and twitter.
     - Can pass in a cover image to use as the background
+10. Related Posts Module
+     - Generates related posts based on category, tags and relative date from the post.
+     - Number of posts to show can be set as a setting  *NumberOfRelatedPosts*.
+Defaults to 4.
+     - Does not condier posts that do not have a matching category or tag.